 Pursuant to state law, the Town of Colma is required to amend its zoning code and zoning map after the adoption of the Town’s GPU 2040.
 The GPU and zoning must be consistent with one another.
-Colma planning staff began the zoning code update process in late 2022 and is scheduled to make two presentations to the City Council in the spring/summer of 2023 (Study Session & Public Hearing).
+Colma planning staff began the Zoning Code Update (ZCU) process in late 2022 and is scheduled to make two presentations to the City Council in the spring/summer of 2023 (Study Session & Public Hearing).

 The City Manager has maintained regular communications with Lucky Chances ownership and management with focus on industry trends and Lucky Chances evolving ideas of their future business model.

 STATUS (as of 6/30/23):Staff has been meeting with cardroom ownership to assist in their wish to expand operations within the Town of Colma.